tiiuae/ghaf/CONTRIBUTING.md

 1. Separate subject from body with a blank line.
 2. Limit the subject line to 50 characters.
 3. Capitalize the subject line.
 If you start subject with a filename, capitalize after colon: “approve.sh: Fix whitespaces”.
 4. Do not end the subject line with a period.
+For example:
 5. Use the imperative (commanding) mood in the subject line.

->”Fix a bug causing reboots on nuc” rather than “Fixed a bug causing reboots on nuc”.
+    * ”Fix a bug causing reboots on nuc” rather than “Fixed a bug causing reboots on nuc”.
->
->”Update weston to version 10.5.1” rather than ”New weston version 10.5.1”.
+    * ”Update weston to version 10.5.1” rather than ”New weston version 10.5.1”.
 6. Wrap the body at 72 characters.
-7. Use the body to explain what and why vs. how.
+7. Use the body to explain **what** and **why** vs. how.

 Example:
 ```